Lockless404/devBlog/README.md

 # Dev Blog

-> A Blog for developers.
+> A Blog for developers, a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## Built with
   - Ruby